Cluster of coronavirus cases is tied to US biotech meeting

 Massachusetts Public Health Commissioner Monica Bharel said this week that officials are still testing people potentially linked to the Biogen cluster and that there could be more who show symptoms.

-Several Biogen employees who tested positive attended at least one other conference downtown, but there have so far been no cases reported among those participants, Daniel Gagnier, a spokesman for Cowan and Co., the New York-based investment bank that hosted the event, said Wednesday.
+Several Biogen employees who tested positive attended at least one other conference downtown, but there have so far been no cases reported among those participants, Daniel Gagnier, a spokesman for Cowen, the New York-based investment bank that hosted the event, said Wednesday.

 A Marriott spokeswoman said Wednesday that the company is working closely with health officials.

-Note: This story has been corrected to show that the spelling of the investment bank that hosted the event is Cowen, not Cowan.